Huangshan Food and Restaurants

 Dishes and Snacks

-Famous dishes and snacks in Huangshan City are smelly mandarin fish, Mao bean curd, stone cake, yellow crab shell cake and Wucheng dried bean curd.
+Famous dishes and snacks in Huangshan City are smelly mandarin fish, Mao bean curd, stone cake, baked yellow crab cake, and Wucheng dried bean curd.
 See below.

 Huangshan Featured Food